Gallaudet University: Research

 The Gallaudet Office of Research Support and International Affairs (RSIA) (formerly Gallaudet Research Institute or GRI) is internationally recognized for its leadership in deafness-related research.
 RSIA researchers gather and analyze data concerning the social, academic, and perceptual characteristics of deaf and hard of hearing populations, primarily to provide information needed by educators in the field.
 Staff are skilled in various research methodologies including surveys, test norming and assessment, ethnographic studies, clinical studies, and information management.
-In 2016, RSIA began hosting the Gallaudet Research Expo, to give students, faculty, and staff "the opportunity to share ideas and showcase scholarly pursuits and achievements."
+In 2016, RSIA began hosting the "Gallaudet Research Expo", to give students, faculty, and staff "the opportunity to share ideas and showcase scholarly pursuits and achievements."
 Presentations represent "education, linguistics, STM, neuroscience, interpretation and translation, computer science, audiology, psychology, deaf studies, and other fields that reflect Gallaudet's research priorities."
-The third Gallaudet RExpo will be held in October 2018.

 Gallaudet University Press publishes two academic journals, American Annals of the Deaf (est. 1847) and Sign Language Studies (est. 1972).
 The Annals are "the oldest and most widely read English-language journal dealing with deafness and the education of deaf persons."

 The Department of Psychology's chapter of Psi Chi publishes the journal Gallaudet Chronicles of Psychology.
 The journal is managed and edited by graduate student members of the chapter.
-The Chronicles are designed to "mimic professional, peer-reviewed journals" and provides graduate students with an opportunity disseminate their original psychology research.
+The Chronicles are designed to "mimic professional, peer-reviewed journals" and provides graduate students with the opportunity to disseminate their original psychology research.
 In 2018, the chapter will be publishing the fifth volume of the Chronicles.

 In the fall of 2010, the university's Department of Deaf Studies launched the Deaf Studies Digital Journal (DSDJ), the first peer-reviewed academic and creative arts journal in American Sign Language and English.
 The DSDJ itself is published in entirely video-based content and is available online.
 To date, only four issues of DSDJ have been released, the most recent being published in 2014.